 How to Apply for an Internship

-- Internships can pave the way to job opportunities.
+- Internships in college can pave the way to job opportunities.

-- A strong cover letter helps you stand out from other applicants.
+- A strong cover letter can help you stand out from other applicants.

 - Hiring managers look for resumes that contain relevant information.

 - Complete your application with a portfolio, references, and updated social media accounts.

 Internships play an important role in many students' future success.